simsoll/frontend-first-assignment/handover.md

 <link rel="stylesheet" href="handover.css">

-# Introduction
+# Mandatory Assignment in Front-end Development
-This document is part of the first mandatory assignment in the course Front-end Development held in Spring 2016 at BAAA - Business Academy Aarhus.
+This document is part of the mandatory assignment in the course Front-end Development held in Spring 2016 at BAAA - Business Academy Aarhus.

-# Project description
+## Project description
 Develop a prototype of a website for construction workers and reflect upon the design decisions made.
 The prototype shall work on both mobile phones, tablets and desktop computers.
 The construction worker should be able to purchase from the mobile phone or tablet and rapidly find products while working in the field.
 The target user for the desktop version is administration people in an office who needs to verify and approve purchases.

-## Functional requirements
+### Functional requirements
 The website shall contain the following pages and features:
 The site must be responsive and must include:
 * Front page.